iamjavadali/solrstation/README.md

 **Solr Station**

-Solar Powered Home Lab Docker Server on Raspberry Pi 4
+Solar Powered Home Lab Docker Server on Raspberry Pi 4 & 5

-I have created guides for your Home lab server running docker containers on a single board computer (sbc), the Raspberry Pi 4.
+I have created guides for your Home lab server running docker containers on a single board computer (sbc), the Raspberry Pi 4 or 5.
 This SBC is powerful yet energy-efficient enough that your solar array can easily power this 100% renewable and free.

 Containers in repo:
 1. WordPress **(Apache)**